Nick181818/G16_VLSI/Final Capstone Project/GAYAZ/README.md

 I-type instructions execute operations like immediate arithmetic (addition, subtraction) and immediate logical operations on values loaded from memory or registers.
 The operations like addi (add immediate), subi (subtract immediate), andi (AND immediate), ori (OR immediate), lw (load word), sw (store word), etc.

 - **EXAPMLE**
     - Instruction: addi x10, x11, 2
-      - Description: The contents of register x11 and immediate value 2 are to be added and stored back to the x10 register.
+    - Description: The contents of register x11 and immediate value 2 are to be added and stored back to thex10 register.

     - As per the ISA,
     - Hex equivalent: 00258513